-When interpreting processing of information as an economic activity that may add value in a decision problem, a natural question about the input/output-relationship of this activity arises, i.e., about its production function.
+When interpreting processing of information as an economic activity that may add value in a decision problem, a natural question about the input/output-relationship of this activity arises, i.e. about its production function.
 Here, the independent variable is the activity level of processing information, while the dependent variable is the value of the information processed.
-The decision problem D, the decision maker's preferences (here: risk-neutral payoff maximizer), and a specific strategy for processing information have to be clear in order to make sense.
-By information processing strategy, we mean a plan or procedure about which a 'piece of information' is processed at a certain activity level.
-This production function with a real-valued activity level t will be called information processing function.
+The decision problem D, the decision maker's preferences (here: risk neutral payoff maximizer), and a specific strategy for processing information have to be clear in order to make sense.
+With information processing strategy, we mean a plan or procedure about which "piece of information" is processed at which activity level.
+This production function with a real valued activity level t will be called information processing function.2

-Radner and Stiglitz (1984) have shown a substantial and very interesting result for information processing functions with real-valued arguments (activity levels) when processing information is costly: under certain conditions that will be discussed below, the net marginal value of costly information processing is negative near the origin of zero activity, i.e., in a neighborhood of the origin.
+Radner and Stiglitz (1984) have shown a substantial and very interesting result for information processing functions with real valued arguments (activity levels) when processing information is costly: Under certain conditions that will be discussed below, the net marginal value of costly information processing is negative near the origin of zero activity, i.e. in a neighborhood of the origin.
 Radner and Stiglitz conclude that there have to be increasing marginal returns to information processing over some range of the parameter as soon as there is some amount of information processing with a positive net value.

-Arrow (1985) has put this result succintly: given the Radner-Stiglitz conditions, 'a little information is never worth the cost'.
-Since Arrow (1985) drew attention to the fact that the result strongly depends on its assumptions, by giving examples that neither fulfill the conditions nor the result, it seems worthwhile to take a closer look at the four main assumptions from which Radner and Stiglitz were able to derive their strong result.3
+Arrow (1985) has put this result into brief words: Given the Radner/Stiglitz conditions, "a little information is never worth the cost".
+Since already Arrow (1985) has directed attention towards the fact that the result strongly depends on its assumptions by giving examples that neither fulfill the conditions nor the result, it seems worthwhile to take a closer look at the four main assumptions from which Radner and Stiglitz were able to derive their strong result.3